Slavery and Human Trafficking Statement

 We have in place robust whistle-blower processes where staff who have concerns about any breach of our codes of conduct may report their concerns on an anonymous basis.

 Across the club there are trained designated safeguarding officers representing different departments.
 The designated safeguarding officers provide a direct link for all colleagues and any individual to raise any concern, which are then referred to the Safeguarding Team.
 There is a robust referral process in place for any form of concern.

 The Safeguarding Team works in partnership with statutory agencies across Greater Manchester, including Project Challenger, Greater Manchester Police and Local Authority Designated Officers.
 From this joint working, colleagues who work directly with children and adults at risk have been provided with appropriate training which covers thematic topics such as an introduction to safeguarding, safer recruitment, child sexual exploitation, E-safety, Prevent (raising awareness about radicalisation), as well as many other courses.
-Over the last season 740 colleagues from across the club and MU Foundation have attended training sessions to support an increase in awareness of safeguarding and exploitation issues.
-The Safeguarding Team represent Manchester United at the Greater Manchester Slavery Business Network.
+As part of our mandatory business’ compliance training, all colleagues are required to complete an online course entitled “Modern Day Slavery”.

 On matchdays, there is a designated matchday Safeguarding Team.
 The skill set of the team includes social workers and youth workers who are able to respond to any concerns raised.
 The Safeguarding Team are deployed by the match day control and are supported if high levels of concerns are identified by the Police.
 On a seasonal basis the variety of teams that operate on a match day have been observed by local authority safeguarding representatives, the Premier League and Safeguarding Leads from other Premier League clubs.
 This has provided insight and awareness for the statutory agencies of the scope of the match day operations which has increased their knowledge and supported the sharing of best practice across the game.

 Supplier due diligence processes